 Regardless, you’ll reduce your overall toxin burden when you sweat.
-Toxic chemicals and heavy metals have also been found in sweat.
+Chemicals and heavy metals have also been found in sweat.
 Lowering your toxin levels from all sources supports your recovery from mold illness.
-(6)
+(4)

 Mold illness can inhibit your immune system.
-Then, chronic infections — such as viruses or Lyme disease — may flare.
-And parasites may move in.
+Then, chronic infections — such as Lyme disease — may flare and parasites may move in.

 On the flip side, parasites and other infections can weaken your immune system.
 That makes you more vulnerable to mold toxicity.

 Either way, kicking out unwanted critters helps reduce the strain on your immune system.